The best information always comes first hand

 What types of gloves does HARPS Global offer?

-HARPS Global offers a full portfolio of disposable gloves, including:
+HARPS Global offers a wide range of single-use, disposable gloves, including:

-Our brands include premium medical and protective glove solutions designed for reliability, comfort, and consistent performance across industries.
+Our products are premium medical, protective and food contact glove solutions designed for reliability, comfort, and consistent performance across applications and industries.

 What industries do your gloves serve?